Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Better decision: $3.6K profit vs $3K profit, no margin dilution, maintained efficiency.

-Measurement: Revenue growth rate vs Profit growth rate.
+Track revenue growth rate vs profit growth rate.

-If revenue growth > profit growth by 2X+ = margin compression (dangerous)
+If revenue growth > profit growth by 2X+, that’s margin compression (dangerous).

 Definition: Spending money to (potentially) make more money.